andrewalbers/CardCreator/README.md

 The Problem
 ===========

 Making changes to a lot of cards can be time-consuming if you are manually editing and saving each card separately.
-This program is an attempt to make this easier by defining a customizable card template, so that you can regenerate all cards instantly whenever you change the layout, add or remove elements from your cards, or edit your art files and game text.
+This program is an attempt to make this easier by defining a customizable card template, letting you regenerate all cards instantly whenever you change the layout, add/remove design elements, or edit your art files and game text.

 Setup
 =====